wechto/paper/README.md

   :curly_loop: [Offline Meta-Reinforcement Learning with Advantage Weighting](http://proceedings.mlr.press/v139/mitchell21a/mitchell21a.pdf) :fire:  ​

+Targeting the offline meta-RL setting, we propose Meta-Actor Critic with Advantage Weighting (MACAW), an optimization-based meta-learning algorithm that uses simple, supervised regression objectives for both the inner and outer loop of meta-training.

   :curly_loop: [AWAC: Accelerating Online Reinforcement Learning with Offline Datasets](https://arxiv.org/pdf/2006.09359.pdf) :+1: :fire: :volcano:

   we systematically analyze why this problem (offline + online) is so challenging, and propose an algorithm that combines sample efficient dynamic programming with maximum likelihood policy updates, providing a simple and effective framework that is able to leverage large amounts of offline data and then quickly perform online fine-tuning of RL policies.